Is accident only or accident and illness pet insurance right for you?

 - Reimbursement policies: In addition to higher premiums, be prepared to pay up front.
 Some companies require you to pay the initial bill and then submit a reimbursement claim.

-Age is another consideration.
-While it does cost more to insure an older dog or cat, many companies have age restrictions that top out at nine years old for new accident and illness pet insurance policies.
+It costs more to insure an older dog or cat, and many companies have age restrictions for new accident and illness pet insurance policies.

 When should you choose accident-only coverage?

-Remember, accident-only pet insurance only covers accidents or accidental injuries as described by the insurance company.
-Opting for accident-only coverage may be a better option for you if:
+Remember, accident-only pet insurance only covers accidental injuries as described by the insurance company.
+Opting for accident-only coverage may be a better option if:

 - You have senior pets.
-Pets older than nine often don’t qualify for accident and illness insurance, but many pet parents can still get accident-only insurance to help provide some protection.
+Pets older than nine often don’t qualify for accident and illness insurance, but many pet parents can still get accident-only insurance.
+This could protect animals with limited visibility or movement, making them more prone to accidents.

 - Your pet is young and healthy.
 Generally, young pets are less prone to illness, making an accident-only plan a reasonable risk at this stage.